masterbtc/documentation-1/docs/markdown/pages/Claim.md

 *hashes object properties*

 The **leafHash** property holds the leaf hashes needed to recreate the root hash.
-A leaf hash is only included if the corresponding user data is not included in the user data array.
+A leaf hash is only included if the corresponding user data is not part of the user data array.

-To gain consistency at the leaf hash creation process, every property of a user data object is first sorted alphanumeric based on the property key.
-The value of these properties are then concatenated to one utf8 string and finally hashed with the sha256 hash-function.
+To gain consistency  every property of a user data object is first sorted alphanumeric based on the property key.
+The values of these properties are then concatenated to a utf8 string and finally hashed with the sha256 hash function.

 ````typescript
 /* User data object */